 Global growth and demand for our products has increased the utilization of our production and manufacturing facilities.
-If we are unable to successfully expand our production and manufacturing capacity, we will be unable to continue our growth and expand within our existing markets or enter into additional geographic markets or new product categories.
-In addition, failure to successfully expand our production and manufacturing capacity will limit our ability to introduce and distribute new products, or otherwise take advantage of opportunities in new and existing markets.
+If we are unable to successfully expand our production and manufacturing capacity, we will be unable to continue our growth beyond existing capacities and expansion within our existing markets or entrance into additional geographic markets or new product categories may be limited.
+In addition, failure to successfully expand our production and manufacturing capacity, or otherwise take advantage of opportunities in new and existing markets.
 Further, increasing our production and manufacturing facilities requires significant investment and build times.
 Delays in increasing capacity could also limit our ability to continue our growth and materially adversely affect our business.